Social Media Policy Guidelines for Notaries

 27. Exercise Due Care With Connections.
 It is prudent and wise for notaries to exercise due care and diligence when creating online friendships and connections and/or accepting online friend requests.

 28. Seek Expert Advice.
-Whenever there is uncertainty as to either online relationships or content, notaries are encouraged to seek guidance of approved social media experts and/or notary ethics advisers.
+Whenever there is uncertainty as to either online relationships or content, notaries are encouraged to seek guidance from approved social media experts and/or notary ethics advisers.

 29. Maintain Impartiality.
 During any pending notarial acts, and as a general rule, notaries should exercise caution in accepting or sending friend requests from or to parties or their legal representatives, and engaging in any other inappropriate interactions with them.
 The same applies to witnesses or any other known interested persons.